 The initial discovery was taken with a pinch of salt and somehow considered to be the skull of a horse.
 A former owner of the property was actually a horse butcher and equine bones were known to have been buried in the rear garden.
-It was only when the skull was cleaned off when it was fully discovered what a find it had the potential to be.
+It was only after the skull was cleaned off did they realize the potential significance of this find.

 The first serious study conducted was only attempted in 2010.
-Scientists at the College of Veterinary Medicine took a closer look at the skull and eventually determined that they could not solve the mystery of the skull to theirs – or anyone’s – satisfaction.
+Scientists at the College of Veterinary Medicine took a closer look at the skull.
+Unfortunately, they could not solve the mystery of the skull to theirs – or anyone’s – satisfaction.
 They couldn’t even decide what species the skull belonged to.
-They did arrive at one definite conclusion; while resembling a mammal, it could not fit into the Linnean Taxonomy because of “certain characteristics”.
+They did arrive at one definite conclusion.
+While resembling a mammal, it could not fit into the Linnean Taxonomy because of “certain characteristics”.

-Unable to make any additional headway, the skull was forwarded to the Niels Bohr Institute in Copenhagen.
-Like their Veterinarian counterparts, scientists here were unable to provide details surrounding the skull, but did make one crucial discovery.
-Carbon dating tests did reveal that the skull was almost a thousand years old.
-Estimates that the being was alive between 1200 and 1280.
-That alone ought to rule out any potential hoax as a possibility in regards to authenticity.
+Unable to make any additional headway, the Niels Bohr Institute in Copenhagen obtained the skull for examination.
+Like their Veterinarian counterparts, scientists here were unable to provide details surrounding the skull but did make one crucial discovery.
+But, carbon dating tests revealed that the skull was almost a thousand years old.
+The being lived between 1200 and 1280 AD.
+Some suggest that alone ought to rule out any potential hoax as a possibility in regards to authenticity.

 Further excavations of the site revealed no additional finds which raises an interesting question: where is the remainder of the skeleton?